jamalhussainshah/Web-application-Research-Papers/web application portal.md

+#### The web application security testing was conducted on a web portal on a specific on 	2023-01-31 16:41.

 ### What is a web application portal?

 A portal is a web-based platform that collects information from different sources into a single user interface and presents users with the most relevant information for their context.
 Over time, simple web portals have evolved into portal platforms that support digital customer experience initiatives.